 Your history class can also have a fun time creating art.
 Jodi Southard’s first grade class made George Washington placards on President’s Day, creating images of the historical figure with cotton balls and construction paper.
 The class also noted down facts they learned about the president.
 Teachers can focus this activity on any historical person they are discussing in the classroom.

-Older classes have the opportunity to learn about the arts, music and theatre in their history classes.
+Students can have a good time learning about the arts, music and theatre in the history classes.
 For example, how was the arts affected by the Industrial Revolution?
 Students might create a script for a play that focuses on the steam engine or Orville’s first airplane.
 The class can create costumes, props and a set design according to the time period.
 Invite parents, friends and the rest of the school to watch the performance.

 Creatubbles makes it easy to integrate creativity into any subject you’re teaching.
 Whether your students are learning about the solar system, learning geometry, or discovering ancient Egypt, Creatubbles encourages all classes to share their creative activities, get inspired from other schools around the globe and even connect with students to ask questions or collaborate.
 The platform is easy-to-use and safe for students of all ages to use.